Karen Sheffer Averett

 What are the nominee’s experiences?

-My professional background for over 30 years included working with deaf and hearing people with various non-profit organizations in the areas of human services, public awareness, marketing, strategic planning, program development, fundraising and college recruitment.
-My passion has been to advocate deaf/hard of hearing people for better quality of life.
+My professional background for over 30 years included working with deaf and hearing people in the areas of human services, public awareness, marketing, strategic planning, program development, fundraising, and college recruitment.
+My passion has been to advocate deaf and hard of hearing people to receive better quality of life.

 What are the nominee’s activities in the deaf community?

-I served many different roles in the deaf community for the past 20 years as a conference planner for some organizations (MDAD, Deaf Women United, and Greek sorority), organized fundraisers at some events, and served as an advocate on several issues (i.e. LEAD-K language deprivation for deaf children, Deaf President Now movement).
-I retired in August 2019 and now I have time with PSDAA board.
+I have participated in some organizations (MDAD, Deaf Women United, and Greek sorority) for the past 20 years.
+I had served in different roles as a conference planner, organized fundraisers, and always have been an advocate for deaf people’s rights (i.e. LEAD-K, and Deaf President Now movement).
+I retired in August 2019 and now I have time to serve on the PSDAA board.

 What does the nominee volunteer in the deaf community?